Setting Aside a Default Judgment in Queensland

 If the judgment was regularly entered, then the defendant may be ordered to pay the plaintiff’s costs of the application if the judgment is set aside.

-If the judgment was regularly or regularly entered, then the defendant may pay the plaintiff’s costs of the application if the application is dismissed.
+If the judgment was regularly entered, then the defendant may still pay the plaintiff’s costs of the application if the application is dismissed.

-Further, if regularly entered, the Court will usually order that the defendant pay the plaintiffs costs thrown away.
-Costs thrown away are defined in Law of Costs, fourth edition by G E Dal Pont as:
+Furthermore, if regularly entered, the Court will usually order the defendant to pay the plaintiff’s incurred costs.
+Costs thrown away are defined in Law of Costs, fourth edition, by G E Dal Pont as:

 Those costs incurred by a party that are wasted as a result of the other party’s actions (such as not filing a defence).
 Any work performed that can ultimately be used or forms part of the greater substantive proceedings commenced by claim, is not wasted.